lukas-vlcek/elasticsearch-prometheus-exporter-branches-switch/README.md

                   (defaults to ./elasticsearch-prometheus-exporter).
                   Any existing folder at this path is deleted first when this script starts.

 SKIP_ESPP_CLONE - skip cloning ES Prometheus plugin source code.
-Assuming local copy is used (defaults to 0).
+Assuming local copy is used (defaults to false).
                   This is useful to locally debug the code.

 ES_REPO_URL - defaults to https://github.com/elastic/elasticsearch.git